 We hope you enjoy browsing our site.
 If there is any information missing or anything you’d like more clarification, please don’t hesitate to contact us.

-Our waitlist is open with a few spots available to new applicants!
-Generally, we expect a 3-6 month wait for puppies.
+**Our waitlist for future FAWN litters is open to new applications.
 For additional information on our adoption process click here.

-As breeders we see ourselves as the caretakes.
-Not only of these sweet, fun, charismatic dogs, but also of your future puppy and of the breed in general.
+As breeders it is our job to continue to improve on our lines, attend continuing education, and support our families throughout the life of their dog.
 When deciding to breed it’s not a matter of just putting 2 dogs together and 63 days later having cute puppies.
-As breeders we are tasked with Preserving and Improving the Breed standards in Conformation, Temperament and Purpose.
+As breeders we are tasked with preserving and improving our lines within the breed standards in Conformation, Temperament and Purpose.
 We are also tasked with ensuring optimal health of each puppy born.
-To do this we run genetic tests common to our chosen breed, for Pugs until now that has been PDE and PK Deficiency.
-With new research and tests recently published and becoming available, this year we began testing for Degenerative Myelopathy (DM) and Primary Lens Luxation (PLL) as well.
+To do this we run genetic tests common to our chosen breed, Pugs.
+We test for the following genetic markers for Pug Dog Encephalitis/Necrotizing Meningoencephalitis (PDE/NME), Pyruvate kinase deficiency (PKD), Degenerative Myelopathy (DM) and Primary Lens Luxation (PLL).
 We also have physical evaluations by our veterinarian done.
 From there it is our responsibility to review these tests results and match each dog with the best possible mate, resulting in healthy, beautiful, well-tempered puppies.

-It is also our job to keep up with continuing education on breeding, our breed specifically, and dogs overall.
-This means we often attend online seminars and classes offered through various resources like the AKC, Revival, Good Dog and some university veterinary reproductive programs.
+To keep up with continuing education on breeding, our breed specifically, and dogs overall.
+We often attend online seminars and classes offered through various resources like the AKC, Revival, Good Dog and some university veterinary reproductive programs.
 New studies are conducted and published every few months on things from the efficacy of certain genetic tests to the best age to spay/neuter a dog.
 We find that participating in continuing education is very important to our breeding program, it helps us better care for our dogs and your future pups.

 How to Avoid Scams